-Note: a person who ordinarily resides in the State of Victoria may not leave their premises to have a dine-in meal at any location.

-- (b) goods and services for health or medical purposes (including vaccinations); or

-- (c) other necessary goods or services, including (but not limited to) goods or services provided by:

-- (i) a financial institution;

-- (ii) a government body or government agency;

-- (iii) a post office;

-- (iv) a pharmacy;

-- (v) a petrol station;

-- (vi) a pet store or veterinary clinic;

-- (vii) a retail facility that is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Victoria).
+- (c) take away food or drink; or Note: a person who ordinarily resides in the State of Victoria may not leave their premises to have a dine-in meal at any location. - (d) goods and services for health or medical purposes (including vaccinations); or - (e) other necessary goods or services, including (but not limited to) goods or services provided by: - (i) a financial institution; - (ii) a government body or government agency; - (iii) a post office; - (iv) a pharmacy; - (v) a petrol station; - (vi) a pet store or veterinary clinic; - (vii) a retail facility that is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Victoria).

-7 Leaving premises for care or other compassionate reasons
+7 Leaving premises or entering the State of Victoria for care or other compassionate reasons